Content - Res - Transit - About - Etiquette

 This policy ensures riders keep the front seats open for those who need them the most.
 The Courtesy Seating Area is intended for passengers with mobility limitations and disabilities, and for seniors.

 Customers using wheelchairs and scooters have priority in the Courtesy Seating Area.
 All passengers must vacate these seats when wheelchair and scooter users need this space.
-This designated area is marked on the bus with the logo shown here (above left): If available, passengers with other needs – such as caregivers travelling with a child in a collapsible stroller; pregnant women; and passengers travelling with a collapsible bundle buggy – may use this designated area provided they vacate this space for passengers with mobility limitations and disabilities and seniors.
+This designated area is marked on the bus with the logo shown here (above right): If available, passengers with other needs – such as caregivers travelling with a child in a collapsible stroller; pregnant women; and passengers travelling with a collapsible bundle buggy – may use this designated area provided they vacate this space for passengers with mobility limitations and disabilities and seniors.

 Passengers using wheelchairs and scooters should board the bus last to allow other passengers to be seated.
-The Bus Operator will then secure wheelchairs and scooters in the courtesy seating area.
+The bus operator will then secure wheelchairs and scooters in the courtesy seating area.

 As a courtesy, please allow seniors and passengers with disabilities to board the bus first.

-Strollers/Buggies/Other bulky items
+Strollers/buggies/other bulky items

 Strollers, buggies, luggage and other large articles must not obstruct aisles.
 It is the caregiver's responsibility to secure the child and stroller.